MohitKedia/Finance-Fraud-Detection/README.md

 1. 📌 Project Overview

       This project focuses on detecting fraudulent financial transactions using a Logistic Regression Machine Learning model.Financial companies process thousands of transactions every day, and identifying fraudulent activities manually is difficult.

       This project helps predict whether a transaction is:✅ Fraudulent Transaction OR ✅ Genuine Transaction using historical transaction data.

-2. 🎯 Problem Statement
+3. 🎯 Problem Statement

-      Fraudulent transactions cause major financial losses to banks and financial institutions.The objective of this project is to:
-      Analyze customer transaction patterns
-      Detect suspicious transactions
-      Build a Machine Learning model using Logistic Regression
-      Predict whether future transactions are fraud or not
+      Fraudulent transactions cause major financial losses to banks and financial institutions.The objective of this project is to: Analyze customer transaction patterns , Detect suspicious transactions, Build a Machine Learning model using Logistic Regression, Predict whether future transactions are fraud or not

-3. 🧠 Machine Learning Algorithm used - Logistic Regression
+5. 🧠 Machine Learning Algorithm used - Logistic Regression

       Logistic Regression is a supervised Machine Learning algorithm used for: